Data in Power and Utilities

 The Analytics Solution: Preparing Data for Machine Learning

 Analytics begins with data readiness.
 To make machine learning work for utilities, data must be accessible, reliable, and modeled in ways that reflect grid realities.
 This chapter focuses on the mechanics of preparing utility data for analysis.
-We will address three fundamental tasks.

 By addressing these steps systematically, utilities can unlock the full value of their data.
 Properly prepared datasets feed into machine learning models that predict failures, forecast load, and support data-driven investment planning.
+But here’s the thing: this work is unglamorous.
+Nobody gets excited about data cleaning.
+Do it anyway—it’s the foundation everything else sits on.

 From Raw Records to Actionable Signals